The Poisson bracket invariant for open covers consisting of topological disks on surfaces: Introduction and results

 \begin{corollary} Let $(M,\omega) $ be a closed and connected symplectic surface and let $\mathcal{U}=\{U_i\}^N_{i=1}$ be a finite connected open cover of $M$ such that the closure of each $U_i$ is displaceable.
-Then for an absolute constant $c>0$ there holds
+Then for an absolute constant $c>0$, it holds that